Written by Lee

 Western Australia has it all: national parks, Aboriginal culture and the closest fringing reef.
 Our specialist Lee shares her experience of the region's most extraordinary road trip.

 The first thing you might notice are the colors.
-There’s the oxblood, vermilion, rust and ochre of the Outback; the pale olive green of the eucalypts; the pearlescent white of the beaches; and the neon-turquoise, spearmint, aquamarine of the Indian Ocean.
+There’s the oxblood, vermilion, rust and ocher of the Outback; the pale olive green of the eucalypts; the pearlescent white of the beaches; and the neon-turquoise, spearmint, aquamarine of the Indian Ocean.
 Then there’s the sky: an unblemished cornflower blue.
 The almost- constant sun makes everything glow with a technicolor intensity.
 And, between July and October, the whole region is awash with a rainbow of wildflowers.

 I first visited Western Australia 12 years ago.
 Last December, I returned for a research trip.
 I’m happy to say that the colors haven’t dimmed and nor has the residents’ hospitality: endlessly welcoming, proud of their homeland, unpretentious and kind.